How It Works

 How to Set It Up

-- Scroll back up to select your settings for the Scoring feature:
+- Select your settings for the Scoring feature:

 - Scores plus Comments – Allows reviewers to justify their scores by typing their comments (in 250 characters or fewer) into small text boxes under each scoring question